 - You should say:

-Beyond this example, there are many more IELTS Speaking test topics and questions that the examiner can ask.
+Beyond this example, there are many more IELTS Speaking questions and test topics and that the examiner can ask.
 But hopefully this list gave you a sense of the sort of topic and question you’ll most likely encounter on your test day.
 If you’d like to review more IELTS Speaking part 2 topics, check these posts out:

 Final Thoughts and Tips for IELTS Speaking Topics

 We’ve covered what some of the common speaking topics are, where to find IELTS Speaking test topics, and how to include these topics into your daily studies.
-But, beyond knowing the common topics for the IELTS speaking test and the contexts in which they’ll need to be discussed, is there anything else you can do to improve our study sessions?
+But, beyond knowing the common topics for the IELTS speaking test and the contexts in which they’ll need to be discussed, is there anything else you can do to improve your study sessions?
 Well, one thing you can do is check out our Complete Guide to IELTS Speaking.
 And beyond that, here are some additional ideas:

 - Record some of your practices: Listen to see if you’ve answered the question and enunciated clearly.
 Notice any unnatural pauses or mannerisms that could confuse someone.